alexortizrosado/java-webdriver-maven-example/README.md

-Example WebDriver tests using TestNG, WebDriver and Maven
+Example WebDriver test using TestNG, WebDriver and Maven
 ==================

 This example WebDriver test uses the PageObject pattern (via PageFactory).
 The test does the following: